-Updated 03/26/2020 – Due to the coronavirus, REAL ID enforcement is being delayed by one year.
+Updated 04/29/2020 – Due to the coronavirus, REAL ID enforcement is being delayed.
 Here is a statement from DHS:

 Do you remember exactly what you were doing when you first heard about the horrific terrorist attacks on September 11, 2001?
-It’s one of those catastrophic “where were you when” moments that will be stuck in your mind for the rest of time.
+It’s one of those catastrophic “where were you when” moments that will stick in your mind for the rest of time.

 Since that terrible day, the U.S. government has been beefing up airport security and finding new ways to keep everyone safe.
 If you’ve traveled by plane over the past decade, you know how long those security lines can be.
 Tap or click for pro tips on how to get through security faster.

 Well, there’s another new security feature being implemented.
-And if you don’t act fast, you won’t be able to step onto an airplane.
+If you don’t comply, you won’t be able to step onto an airplane.
 The good news is you have some time to take action.

 Have you ever heard of a REAL ID?
 You should have, it’s been in the works for years.